jaideepug23/Medical-Image-Analysis-XAI/README.md

 ## ⭐ Acknowledgments

 We thank the faculty of the Department of Computer Science and Engineering, Netaji Subhas University of Technology, for their continuous support and guidance during this research.
+Special gratitude to **Dr. Ankush Jain** and **Prof. Rohit Kumar Ahlawat** for their invaluable mentorship and guidance.

 Special thanks to the ISIC Archive for providing the dataset used in this study.

 ---

-**Made with ❤️ by NSUT Students | 2024**
+**Made with ❤️ by NSUT Students | 2025**